mattbillard/micro-frontend-experiments-v1/README.md

 3. Login with any username and password
 4. Click the settings menu at the top right and try the various options
 5. Click the Golden Layout navigation link and try it out
-6. Open a 2nd browser.
+6. Run the desktop version or open a 2nd browser.
 Login with the same username
 7. Notice changes to the settings and Golden Layout are mirrored between both windows in real time via WebSockets